kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 We will ONLY send you the next batch of activities after we have confirmed that you have completed the current week of activities.

 ## Phone Coaching Rules

+We need you to complete the first seven activities before your first phone coaching session.

 ### Save Your Questions